byu-cpe/ecen520_student/spi_download/spi_download.md

 After implementation is complete, open Vivado in GUI mode and open the implemented checkpoint file `adxl362_top.dcp`.
 Create the following screenshots of your implemented design (see the 320 [design layout tutorial](https://byu-cpe.github.io/ecen320/tutorials/vivado/vivado_design_layout/)):
-* Clock pin
+* Clock pin (`clock_pin.png`)
-* bufg for the clock
+* bufg for the clock (`bufg.png`).
+Enable the routing when taking this screenshot to see the nets come in and out of the bufg.
-* btnc synchronizer flip-flop
+* btnr synchronizer flip-flop (`btnr_sync.png`)

 ## Download

+After generating a bitstream for your design, download the bitstream to the Nexys4 board to make sure your circuit is working properly.
-and track the number of times you had to download your design on the board.
-These numbers will be required in the report section of this assignment.
+Track the number of times you had to download your design on the board as this will be required in the report section of this assignment.

-Once you have created your design and downloaded it to the board.
 Test the board by running the commands listed below on the switches and buttons.
 Note that the part may not be in the state as described below as the state may have been modified by a previous student.
 Make sure the board is working properly by doing the following: